 Pedro and the Sox came up with a win in Toronto last night.
 Game stories are filed by David Heuschkel…Sean McAdam…Jeff Horrigan…David Borges and Bob Hohler.
 Pedro wasn’t talking after the game, but others had plenty to say about his performance.
 Gordon Edes gets the reaction from Manny, Dave Wallace and others.
 Tony Massarotti says Pedro was in control last night.
 Massarotti also looks at the Sox players taking two separate flights to Toronto after several stayed in Boston to watch the Bruins play in game 7 monday night.
 Hohler’s notebook has Manny a little ticked off after some chin music was thrown his way.
 Horrigan’s notebook looks at Ellis Burks playing through his knee injury.
 McAdam’s notebook, Heuschkel’s notebook and Borges’ notebook all look at Burks as well.

-Celtics links are over at Fox Sports Net.
+Celtics looked good for three quarters, but collapsed in the fourth.
+Links are over at Fox Sports Net.